NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 The <code>-xz</code> and <code>-f</code> options tell <code>tar</code> that we want to decompress our files and what file to extract from, respectively.
 The <code>-v</code> option is to print filenames as they're decompressed.

-**8\.** Let's preview our files:
+**8\.** Let's preview our files.
+We can do it in two ways:

 <code>head Sample1_1.fq</code>

-By default, head will you give you the first ten lines of a file to examine.
-If you want to see more, you can use the option <code>-n</code>, or use the <code>more</code> command:
+We have used the <code>head</code> command before.
+This will return the first ten lines of the file by default.

+Alternatively, we can use:

 <code>more Sample1_1.fq</code>

 Use 'enter' or 'space' to scroll down, 'b' to scroll back, and '/' to search.
-To quit, either reach the end of the file or type <code>:q</code>.
+To quit, either reach the end of the file or type <code>q</code>.

+We have another compressed format for the same file (files with extension .fastq.gz).
+We can check the contents of these files directly without creating a plain text file, using this command:
+<code>zless Sample1_1.fastq.gz</code>
+Same to the command <code>more</code>, use ‘space’ to scroll down, and type <code>q</code> to exit.

+To check the number of paired-end reads, use the following commands:

+<code>echo $(zcat Sample1_1.fastq.gz | wc -l)/4 | bc</code>
+<code>echo $(zcat Sample1_2.fastq.gz | wc -l)/4 | bc</code>

+You should see '300000’ for both commands.

+To briefly explain these commands:
+- <code>zcat Sample1_1.fastq.gz | wc -l</code>: print the decompressed contents of the gzipped (‘.gz’) reads file using ‘zcat’, then count the number of lines by feeding (or piping, the ‘|’ symbol) the output directly to ‘wc -l’
+- <code>echo $(...)/4 | bc</code>: setup a division by 4 of the line count value from the <code>wc -l</code> command using <code>echo</code> (recall that each sequence in the fastq is composed of four lines).
+This mathematical expression is only evaluated after using the command <code>bc</code>.

 **9\.** Let's subset our fastq file to a smaller collection of reads with the seqtk library.
 First load seqtk: